foxdonut/meiosis/tutorial/lessons/04-streams-react.md

 We can incorporate streams to manage the flow of data:

-- Create an `update` stream, and pass it to `actions`.
+- We create an `update` stream, and pass it to `actions`.
-- To update the state, `actions` passes a value onto the `update` stream.
+- To update the state, `actions` passes a value onto the `update` stream, indicating a state change.
+We'll call this a **patch**.
+In our example, the patches are numbers by which to increment the counter.
-- Using `scan`, create a stream of states.
+- Using `scan`, we create a stream of states, starting with the initial state and incrementing the counter by the values coming in on the `update` stream.

 Here are our changes: